ChrisRawstone/DMiAI2024/Cell_Classification/README.md

-# DM I AI 2024 Cell Classification
+# DM I AI 2024 Cell Classification - Team Deep Fried Neurons implementation

 This use case is about classifying heterogenous and homogenous human cells!